This grilled chicken recipe comes out so juicy and tender on the inside and has gorgeous, charred grill marks on the

 Chicken marinades are a great way to get extra juicy grilled chicken with a ton of flavor.
 Did you know that you can use most salad dressings as marinades?
 So easy, right?!
 Here are some of our favorite chicken marinades:

-- Pesto – homemade pesto is such a great way to use up all that basil!
+- Pesto – homemade pesto is such a great way to use up all those fresh herbs!
 Plus, it makes for some good pesto chicken kebabs.

 - Greek– did you know that Greek dressing can also be a marinade?
 It infuses your meat with so much good flavor.
 Try our Greek lemon chicken!

 - Honey Mustard – I love homemade honey mustard because it’s creamy and sweet.
 This would be such a great marinade for grilled chicken.

 - Italian – you can’t go wrong with marinating your chicken in Italian dressing.
 We did this once a week growing up!
+I love the flavors of basil, oregano, and thyme.
 Follow our Italian Chicken Marinade for the most delicious outcome.

 The longer you let your chicken sit in a marinade the better.
 You can let it sit overnight AND you can even freeze your chicken right in the marinade for an easy flavorful chicken later on.